Williamson's Zarathushtrian Ceremony

 Candle and Prayer Alter

-and say prayers.
+candles and say prayers.
 However, unlike Catholicism and

-some other religions, Zarathushtrians do not have the tradition of "monks" and
+some other religions, Zarathushtrians do not have the tradition of

 The Temple's Sacred Fire

-Some sacred fires in India and Iran have been kept burning for hundreds of
+time.
+Some sacred fires in India and Iran have been kept burning

-animals.
+from animals.
 Both can think, reason and make tools.
 But

 only man can make fire.
 Everything around us was made with

 Zarathushtrians believe in advancing science and civilization, and